-Moore’s primary responsibility with the Tigers is vaulting where the team has flourished under his watch as the team has finished in the top 10 of the national rankings in the event nine of his 14 years at LSU, including four straight seasons from 2007-10, as well as the No. 1 national ranking in 2013.
+Moore’s primary responsibility with the Tigers is vaulting where the team has flourished under his watch as the team has finished in the top 10 of the national rankings in the event 12 of his 17 years at LSU, including four-straight seasons from 2007-10, as well as the No. 1 national ranking in 2013, 2014 and 2016

-In his 14 seasons at LSU, Moore has coached his athletes to 19 All-America honors on vault, three national titles, and two national runner-up finishes.
+In his 17 previous seasons at LSU, Moore has coached his athletes to 30 All-America honors on vault, four national titles, and two national runner-up finishes.
 In fact, LSU’s one-two finish on vault in 2009 marked only the fourth time in NCAA history that two gymnasts from the same team finished first and second in the vault national finals.

 As well as strengthening the Tigers on the vault, Moore plays a significant role with LSU's Bengal Gymnastics program, a highly successful youth age group program that practices in the Tigers’ gymnastics training facility.

-A native of Birmingham, Ala., Moore graduated from Samford University in 1976 with a degree in general studies with an emphasis in music.
-Bob is married to the former Sandra Ballard, and “Pops” and “Momme” are the proud grandparents of Isabella, Sophia, Trey and Brooklyn.
+A native of Birmingham, Alabama, Moore graduated from Samford University in 1976 with a degree in general studies with an emphasis in music.
+Bob is married to the former Sandra Ballard, and “Pops” and “Momme” are the proud grandparents of Brayden, Isabella, Sophia, Trey, Brooklyn, Lyla and Maggie.